Spitzbube/OSTC-OHOS-manifest/docs/ci/hidden-jobs/workspace.rst

 When set to a non-empty value, the specified git repository will be first checked out by the git-repo according to what is described in the manifest, and then changed again, to point to ``$CI_COMMIT_SHA``.
-The logic in the script supports the forked repository workflow, adding any remotes as appropriate.
+The logic in the script supports the forked repository workflow, by reusing the merge setup GitLab does on pipelines for merge results.
+See GitLab documentation on `Pipelines for Merge Results`_ for more information.

+.. _Pipelines for Merge Results: https://docs.gitlab.com/ee/ci/merge_request_pipelines/pipelines_for_merged_results/index.html

 The default value is the empty string.